Haemorrhage Shock And Blood Transfusion Short Question and Answer

 2. Fluid administration to increase cardiac output.

-3. Use of vasoconstrictor drug.
+3. Use of a vasoconstrictor drug.

 • It increases BP and myocardial activity.